 Bites can be prevented through combined use of insect repellent and barrier methods such as wearing long-sleeved shirts and long pants when.
 Insect Repellent containing DEET should be used at all times.

 Ensure you have been immunized for Tetanus in the past five years.

 Travelers should be careful to avoid downed power lines.
 Battery-powered flashlights and lanterns, rather than candles, gas lanterns, or torches, should be used to avoid accidental fires or burns.
 Keep your personal belongings especially your passport and money on your person or in a safe place close to you.

 Environment tips to remember: Both hot and cold extremes in temperature can pose a danger.
 Heat-related illness, such as heat stroke, can even be fatal.
 Remember to wear your sunglasses, sunscreen and a hat to protect you from the sun.
 Evenings can become chilly in Haiti, so have a pullover or waterproof jacket available.
 Keep you fluid intake up with clean water during the day.
 Try to keep a dry change of clothing handy to change into.
 This will help in keeping you warm and preventing heat loss.

-Please only engage in direct travel to Haiti as part of an established charity or organization who can demonstrate that they have proper logistical and security support.
-Many good hearted people want to rush in and ‘do something' in the event of a natural disaster such as the earthquake that hit Haiti.
+Please only engage in direct travel to Haiti (or any disaster-affected regions) as part of an established charity or organization who can demonstrate that they have proper logistical and security support.
+Many good hearted people want to rush in and ‘do something' in the event of a natural disaster, such as the earthquake that hit Haiti.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.